yhavin/expenses-csv/readme.md

 # About
-Easy-to-use command line interface app for tracking expenses and viewing summaries
+Easy-to-use command line interface app for tracking expenses and viewing summaries.

 # Capabilities
 1. Create new expenses file or open pre-exisiting file